 Sean McShay, Director, Cloud Services, Software Architecture & UX, Kroger

 Perhaps just as importantly, everyone using VMware Tanzu is now speaking the same language when it comes to deploying applications.
 “Everybody knows of the platform, how to use the platform, and is excited about using the platform, which makes it easier when it comes to serving our customers.
 That has helped with our transformation and transition,” says Savage.

 A creative environment with happy developers

-Pivotal is what Kroger calls an “opinionated architecture,” one that’s introducing predictability and reliability within processes.
-Most notably, as they’ve moved applications into Pivotal Platform, Kroger has seen a reduction in complexity and organizational friction.
+VMware Tanzu is what Kroger calls an “opinionated architecture,” one that’s introducing predictability and reliability within processes.
+Most notably, as they’ve moved applications into VMware Tanzu Application Service, Kroger has seen a reduction in complexity and organizational friction.
 “Developers are happier and they're more engaged with the business, working shoulder to shoulder to solve problems,” says Linda Weber, Vice President of Corporate Systems and Supply Chain at Kroger.
 “The business doesn't need technology complexity.
-It needs us to enable better outcomes and moving people to the [Pivotal Platform] environment has reduced the friction that it takes us to stand up new applications and new solutions,” she adds.
+It needs us to enable better outcomes and moving people to the [VMware Tanzu Application Service] environment has reduced the friction that it takes us to stand up new applications and new solutions,” she adds.

 Boosting scale and strengthening security